High Blood Sugar and Insulin Resistance

 Better insulin balance among people with cancer as a whole participating in physical activity (good evidence)

-Some better markers of insulin balance and insulin-like growth factor (IGF) among people with breast cancer with higher levels of physical activity (strong evidence)
+Some better markers of insulin balance among people with breast cancer with higher levels of physical activity (strong evidence)

 Better insulin balance among people with colorectal cancer with higher levels of physical activity (strong evidence)